dev999900001111/auto-gen-for-angular/README.md

 # Install libraries
 npm install
 # Run
-ts-node src/main.ts [angular|react|spring]
+# Usage: ts-node src/main.ts [angular|react|spring]
+ts-node src/main.ts spring
 ```

 ## cost
-The cost of the sample 000-requirements.md was about 300,000 tokens, or about $0.4 yen.
+The cost of the sample 000-requirements.md was about 300,000 tokens, or about $0.4.

 If you use GPT-4 for all source generators, it costs about $6.